Cochin Jews: First Jews in South India

 P. M. Jussay wrote that it was believed that the earliest Jews in India were sailors from King Solomon's time.
 It has been claimed that following the destruction of the First Temple in the Siege of Jerusalem (587 BCE), some Jewish exiles came to India.
 Only after the destruction of the Second Temple in 70 CE are records found that attest to numerous Jewish settlers arriving at Cranganore, an ancient port near Cochin.
 Cranganore, now transliterated as Kodungallur, but also known under other names, is a city of legendary importance to this community.
 Fernandes writes, it is "a substitute Jerusalem in India".
 Katz and Goldberg note the "symbolic intertwining" of the two cities.

 Ophira Gamliel notes however that the first physical evidence of the presence of Jews in South India dates only to the granting of the Kollam copper plates.
 The copper plates are a trade deed dated to the year 849 C.E bestowed upon the Nestorian merchant magnate Maruvan Sapir Iso and the Saint Thomas Christian community by Ayyan Atikal, the ruler of the Kingdom of Venad.
 The copper plates include signatures in Kufic, Pahlavi, and Hebrew and serve as evidence of West Asian mercantilism in Kerala.

-In 1768, a certain Tobias Boas of Amsterdam had posed eleven questions to Rabbi Yehezkel Rachbi of Cochin.
+In 1768, the influential banker Tobias Boas (nl) of The Hague had posed eleven questions to Rabbi Yehezkel Rachbi of Cochin.
 The first of these questions addressed to the said Rabbi concerned the origins of the Jews of Cochin and the duration of their settlement in India.
 In Rabbi Yehezkel's response (Merzbacher's Library in Munich, MS. 4238), he wrote: "after the destruction of the Second Temple (may it soon be rebuilt and reestablished in our days!), in the year 3828 of anno mundi, i. e., 68 CE, about ten thousand men and women had come to the land of Malabar and were pleased to settle in four places; those places being Cranganore, Dschalor, Madai [and] Plota.
 Most were in Cranganore, which is also called Mago dera Patinas; it is also called Sengale."

 Saint Thomas, an Aramaic-speaking Jew from the Galilee region of Israel and one of the disciples of Jesus, is believed to have come to Southern India in the 1st century, in search of the Jewish community there.
 It is possible that the Jews who became Christians at that time were absorbed by what became the Nasrani Community in Kerala.

 A number of scholars have noted that the Cochin Jews maintain striking cultural similarities to the Knanaya, Jewish-Christian migrants from Persia who settled in Kodungallur, Kerala in the 4th or 8th century.
 These symmetries are noted in both the wedding traditions and especially the folk songs of the two communities, some songs maintaining the exact same lyrics with few corruptions and variations.